Citigroup profit sinks 46% on loan loss provisions, dealmaking slump

 The bank returned $4 billion to shareholders in the quarter, including $1 billion in dividends, and its share count was 6% lower than a year earlier.

+Citigroup expects to do a "modest" level of buybacks in the second quarter that would be less than the $3 billion in the first quarter, Citigroup Chief Financial Officer Mark Mason told reporters after the bank posted results.

-The repurchases came as Citi's capital account was hurt by unrealized losses on securities as a result of the recent rise in interest rates.
+The first quarter repurchases came as Citi's capital account was hurt by unrealized losses on securities as a result of the recent rise in interest rates.

 Its Common Equity Tier 1 capital ratio fell to 11.4% from 12.2% in December.
-The bank has said it intends to have the ratio back up to 12% by year-end.
+The bank expects to have the ratio back up to 12% by year-end as earnings add to its capital, Mason said.

 A similar decline was reported by JPMorgan Chase & Co JPM.N on Wednesday, deepening concerns among investors that bank buybacks would be constrained this year.